zwave-js/blog/_posts/2025-08-01-zwave-not-so-long-range.md

 - A acks the frame at +6 dBm.
 ACK does not reach B, because it would need +14 dBm to punch through the noise.
 - ...

-In the end, both A and B are now transmitting at +14 dBm, even though 0 dBm would be enough for B → A. Likewise, A sends frames to B at +14 dBm and B acknowledges them at +14 dBm, even though 0 dBm would be enough for A → B.
+In the end, both A and B are now transmitting at +14 dBm, even though 0 dBm would be enough for B to reach A. Likewise, A sends frames to B at +14 dBm and B acknowledges them at +14 dBm, even though 0 dBm would be enough for the ACK.

 This is a waste of power and actually **fails to ensure** what the specification we quoted above requires: that the minimum TX power is used.